- This event has passed.

 Together with Dr John Crozier from the Royal Australasian College of Surgeons, he co-chaired an inquiry into the National Road Safety Strategy with the final report delivered to parliamentarians in Canberra in September 2018.
 In the same year Jeremy was made a Fellow of the Australasian College of Road Safety for his contributions to road safety.

-The Hon Minister Andrew Constance MP
+The Hon Minister Paul Toole MP

-Minister for Transport and Roads, NSW
+Minister for Regional Transport and Roads, NSW

 Understanding current trends and challenges in road safety